wearebase/base-transport/README.md

 What is Transport?
 ------------------

-The Base Transport provides classes that are strictly non-application-specific and either non-domain-specific or cross multiple domains.
+The Base Transport provides classes to do with the tranportation domain, that are strictly non-application-specific.

 Requirements
 ------------